Filing a homeowners insurance claim

 Make temporary repairs

-Take reasonable steps to protect your property from further damage.
-Save receipts for what you spend and submit them to your insurance company for reimbursement.
+Take steps to protect your home from any further damage.
+For example, if there is a minor flood mop the water to prevent a mold infestation.
+If you save the receipts for what you spend then you can submit them to your insurance company for review.
+You may be reimbursed if coverage applies.

-Prepare a list of lost or damaged articles
+Make a list of lost or damaged items

-If your home is severely damaged and you need to find other accommodations while repairs are being made, keep records of all additional expenses incurred.
-Most homeowners insurance policies provide coverage for the “loss of use” of your home.
+If the conditions of your home are not livable and you need to relocate while your home is being repaired, keep the receipts and records for all expenses.
+Most homeowner policies provide coverage for the "loss of use" of your home.